jzstraley/docsref/docs/resident-guide/basics/1-basics.md

         - Where your onboarding was completed, where you will be logging you duty hours, signing into lecture, seeing your block schedule, completing evaluations and curriculum reviews
         - Duty Hour Tutorial: [Logging Duty Hours on New Innovations][3]
         - High Points:
-            - Must be logged every 72 hours per CAMC
+            - Must be logged every 72 hours
                 - You will get emails if you forget or don’t log them
-                    - You will then get a text from Katie to log them
+                    - You will then get a text to log them
                         - Then people get mad (So just do them)

 ## General (Slightly Less Important)